Undergraduate BSc (Hons)

 Further study

-You might find you want to learn more about computing.
+You might find you want to learn more about computer science.
 Building on our expertise, we offer postgraduate courses in a range of fields that can take your interests and career opportunities further.
-Salford graduates and alumni also receive a significant fees discount.
+Salford computer science graduates and alumni also receive a significant fees discount.

 A taste of what you could become